 - The cinnamon rolls taste heavenly.

-- Building the house proves difficult for them.
+- Building the house was difficult for them.

 - The spectators remained silent after the injury on the field.

 - He became suspicious when he saw the safe was open.